makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 First, create an account with FingerprintJS.
 The sign-up process is quick, intuitive, and conventional, and you can try it without usage limits for 10 days.

 Once you’ve signed up, you’ll be presented with a quick start guide for both a CDN and an NPM implementation.
-The code snippet for each approach will include your generated browser token which you’ll use later in this tutorial, so keep this value close at hand.
-If need be, you can access the Tokens page from the left-side menu at any point to fetch and generate API and browser tokens.
+The code snippet for each approach will include your generated public token which you’ll use later in this tutorial, so keep this value close at hand.
+If need be, you can access the Tokens page from the left-side menu at any point to fetch and generate public and secret tokens.

 ### Set Up the Web Application